American Battery Research Group

 Pioneering Research with Argonne National Laboratory & the University of Toledo

-This project, initially launched as a two-year effort, has been extended to four years with plans underway for an additional one-year extension.
+This project, initially launched as a two-year effort, was extended to four years with plans underway for additional extensions.
 The project is in cooperation with the Department of Energy’s (DOE) Argonne National Laboratory and the University of Toledo to examine the molecular structure of lead battery expanders, lignosulfonates, which can dramatically improve battery performance.
 The project is financially supported by five U.S. lead battery industry manufacturers: Clarios, Crown Battery, East Penn Manufacturing, and EnerSys, with Stryten Energy joining in 2023 (Ecobat has withdrawn).

 Work over the next year will focus on using the high-throughput electrochemical test station (specifically designed and developed by ANL for this program) to collect data for the close-loop MEM predictive model, leveraging DFT calculations and machine learning to identify molecular parameters that can enhance MEM performance.